mezei/GlobalWaba/README.md

  - In non-JavaScript mode: If you don't know how to type your country's full name properly, don't worry, just leave some gibberish in the country input and submit it!
 The next page will show a list of countries to help you find what you were looking for! :)

  - In non-JavaScript mode: If you are on the second, results page (r.php) you can keep on refreshing the page to replay the animation - you will also be shuffled some new comments from our database down below!

+# Installation
+Just copy everything excluding the develop directory.
+(That folder contains the uncompressed project.)

+Even though we are using php, our root is index.html and not index.php.
+This is because we are not using anything server generated on the initial home page and it would be unnecessary to call php to serv static content.